franik7/RegWave-Description/README.md

 ---

-## 🚀 Future Improvements

-- Email/SMS digest alerts for new high-priority items
-- Multi-tenant support for multiple compliance teams
-- Integration with existing compliance management systems
-- Expanded international regulator coverage
-- Upgrade Oracle VM to A1.Flex (4 OCPU / 24GB RAM) when free tier capacity becomes available

----

 ## 📋 Business Summary

 This platform continuously monitors all major U.S. financial regulators, automatically collects and AI-processes regulatory updates every morning, and routes them through a structured compliance review workflow.
-Analysts (Doers) review AI-summarized articles and make initial decisions; Reviewers validate those decisions.
-Every action is permanently stored for audit purposes.
+Every user sees the same unified queue and triages articles as Relevant, Irrelevant, or Review Later.
+Every action is permanently stored with user attribution for audit purposes.

 Semantic search — powered by HuggingFace embeddings and pgvector — lets compliance teams find relevant articles by meaning rather than exact keywords.
+The same semantic engine powers the personalized email digest: each subscriber receives a curated set of articles matched to their chosen regulators and compliance themes, delivered daily or weekly without any manual curation.

-The system is secured with HTTPS via a custom domain, accessible from any network including corporate environments, and eliminates hours of daily manual monitoring across 8 agencies at zero ongoing cost.
+The system is secured with HTTPS via a custom domain, accessible from any network including corporate environments, and eliminates hours of daily manual monitoring across 10 agencies at zero ongoing cost.

 ---

-*Built with n8n · Supabase · pgvector · Oracle Cloud · Caddy · Let's Encrypt · Netlify · HuggingFace · Groq · OpenRouter · Tavily · Telegram*
+*Built with n8n · Supabase · pgvector · Oracle Cloud · Caddy · Let's Encrypt · Netlify · HuggingFace · Groq · OpenRouter · Tavily · Gmail · Telegram*